We take a look at the countries along the Silk Road, the ancient network of trade routes that connected China with the West.

 By around 100 BC, it was actively being used for trade between the two civilizations.

-The routes remained in use until 1453 AD when the Ottoman Empire boycotted trade with China and closed the roads.
+The routes continued to be used until 1453 AD, when the Ottoman Empire boycotted trade with China and closed them.

 Initially, Chinese merchants exported silk to Western customers.
 These goods expanded to include tea, porcelain, spices, perfumes, paper and gunpowder among other commodities.